8 Facts You Might Not Know About Hanukkah

 The Hebrew Calendar

-This year, Hanukkah begins on December 10.
-In 2021, it will begin on November 28.
 One Hanukkah fact you might not know is that its timing is not based on the Gregorian calendar, unlike other winter holidays like New Year’s Day.
 While the holiday may seem to move around, it actually falls on the same day of the Hebrew calendar every year: the 25th of Kislev.
+In 2021, Hanukkah is November 28 through December 6.
+In 2022, it starts on December 18.

 How to Spell Hanukkah

 Because Hanukkah is originally a Hebrew word, the English spelling varies from person to person.
-My Jewish Learning explains that the eighth letter of the Hebrew alphabet, chet, has no English equivalent, so you may see it translated “with a h, ch or kh.”
+My Jewish Learning explains this Hanukkah fact: the eighth letter of the Hebrew alphabet, chet, has no English equivalent, so you may see it translated “with a h, ch or kh.”
 Hanukkah is the most common spelling today, but you may see Chanukah, Hanukah or another variation.

 Hanukkah Means Dedication